SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/metrics/metrics-article.md

 Subscribe to ``Player/metricEventsPublisher`` to receive a stream of ``MetricEvent``s related to the item currently being played.

-Events include timing events, most notably metadata and asset loading, as well as fatal and non-fatal errors.
+Events include timing events, most notably metadata and asset loading, as well as warnings and errors.
 Please refer to the documentation to learn more about all ``MetricEvent/Kind-swift.enum``s of events that are currently supported.

 ## Visualize metrics on-device